dmrellan/Visual-Auditing-Security-Workbook-with-Microsoft-Sentinel/README.md

 3. Click on edit and go to **Advanced Editor**.
 4. Remove the default workbook code and paste the code of **Visual Auditing Security Workbook.workbook**
 5. Click **apply**.
-6. Configure the workbook parameters:
+6. Configure the workbook **parameters and hide parameters**:
+	- Azure Subscription: Hidden parameter, only visible in the workbook edition mode.
+The subscription where you have your Microsoft Sentinel workspace.
 	- Microsoft Sentinel workspace.
-	- LAPSPasswordGUID (ms-mcs-AdmPwd).
-This parameter is only visible in the workbook edition mode.
+	- DCsGroup DisplayName: Hidden parameter.
+You need to enter the display name of your Domain Controllers AD Group (for instance, "Domain Controllers").
+It has been created to support any language.
+	- LAPSPasswordGUID (ms-mcs-AdmPwd): Hidden parameter.
 You need to enter the ms-mcs-AdmPwd GUID of your environment.
 It can be queried by running the following code:

     <pre><code>$rootdse = Get-ADRootDSE
     $GUIDs = Get-ADObject -SearchBase ($rootdse.SchemaNamingContext) -LDAPFilter "(schemaidguid=*)" -Properties lDAPDisplayName,schemaIDGUID